Rackham Recruiting Bootcamp Grant (ReBoot)

 Bootcamps should provide the opportunity for junior and senior undergraduate students to explore the breadth of research opportunities at U-M in their graduate program of interest.
-Additionally, bootcamp activities should inform the attendees on structure and milestones of graduate degrees offered, and on climate among the current students in the program.
+Additionally, bootcamp activities should inform the attendees of structure and milestones of graduate degrees offered, and provide insight on climate among the current students in the program.
 A cornerstone of ReBoot is that each funded proposal should include one activity to support the attendees in making progress towards the preparation of a strong graduate school application (examples include a mini-workshop on how to write a personal statement or a statement of purpose, or how to select, contact, and provide information to recommendation letter writers).

-- The depth of bootcamp planning, organization, and timeline
+- The depth of bootcamp planning, organization, and timeline.

 - Demonstrated commitment of the faculty, program, and department leadership to the proposal, including willingness to share costs and to support the initiative administratively.